 Columbus Metropolitan Library’s 23 locations offer books, programs and services.
 Sign up at columbuslibrary.org/

 The Ohio History Connection, formerly the Ohio Historical Society, is a statewide history organization with the mission to spark discovery of Ohio’s stories.
 History Connection carries out history services for Ohio and its citizens focused on preserving and sharing the state’s history.
-This includes housing the state historic preservation office, the official state archives, local history office and managing more than 50 sites and museums across Ohio.
-For more information on programs and events, visit
+During the break there will be special

 From robotics to rap to real world internships, LRNG Columbus offers a diverse mix of programs to help kids and teens develop creative and intellectual skills and begin to see how they can apply their talents in the real world.”

 Click here for more information and search ‘Columbus’.